InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/TX/GPP Extension: IAB Privacy’s Texas Privacy Technical Specification.md

 <h1 id="gpp-extension-iab-privacy-s-texas-privacy-technical-specification">GPP Extension: IAB Privacy’s Texas Privacy Technical Specification</h1>
 <h2 id="about-this-document">About this document</h2>
 <p>The global standard <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform">GPP</a> defines a way for local standards to &quot;plug-in&quot; into the existing mechanics defined by GPP and the <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md">GPP client side API</a>.
-This document outlines the technical specification for using the GPP specifications with the IAB Privacy Multi-State Privacy Agreement legal requirements.</p>
+This document outlines the technical specification for using the Texas section of the GPP specifications in accordance with the IAB Privacy Multi-State Privacy Agreement legal requirements, applicable to both Signatories and non-Signatories of the MSPA.</p>

 <h3>Version History&nbsp;</h3>
 <div>